frederic-perez/AmE-dictionary/data/dictionary.md

 __pitfalls__ _n_
 __pith helmet__ _n_ :two: The pith helmet is a lightweight cloth-covered helmet made of cork or pith.
 Designed to shade the wearer's head and face from the sun, pith helmets were often worn by European travelers and explorers, in the varying climates found in Africa, southeast Asia, as well as the tropics, but have also been used in many other contexts. _Syn_ safari helmet, sun helmet, topee, sola topee, salacot, topi, cork sun helmet
 __pith-helmeted__
-__pithy__ _adj_ :three: Terse and full of meaning or substance.
+__pithy__ _adj_ :four: Terse and full of meaning or substance.
 A pithy phrase or statement is brief but full of substance and meaning.
 Proverbs and sayings are pithy; newspaper columnists give pithy advice. :es: conciso, expresivo
 __pitiful__ :two::hammer:
 __pitmaster__
 __pittance__ _n_ :two::hammer: